What Are the Best Strategies for Building Employee Loyalty?

 Cross-training refers to employees educating each other about their jobs.
 Why is this helpful?
 When you do the same thing every day, it’s easy to get locked into a single approach.
 Rather than thinking outside of the box, you just apply the same methods because you know they work.
 But as mentioned in the previous section, what works today won’t necessarily work tomorrow.

-Cross-training gives employees a second, very different perspective on how they can improve performance and make their jobs easier.
-This allows employees to use techniques they never would have thought of on their own.
+Cross-training gives employees a second, very different perspective on improving performance and making their jobs easier.
+This allows employees to use techniques they would never have thought of on their own.
 Odds are, every employee’s job involves bits and pieces of their co-workers’ jobs as well.

 3. Encourage Regular Breaks